 The artists, cover stories and events featured in Smooth Jazz News are chosen based on a variety of factors and are budgeted in December for each upcoming year.
 Although this process has evolved over the 24 years of publishing this niche magazine, within the last decade we’ve followed a specific formula.

-Each edition is focused on a festival or theme: February-March is the Boscov’s Berks Jazz Fest in Reading, Pennsylvania; April-May, the Seabreeze Jazz Festival in Panama City Beach, Florida; June, the San Diego Smooth Jazz Festival; and in October, the Catalina Island JazzTrax Festival.
+Each edition is focused on a festival or theme: February-March is the Boscov’s Berks Jazz Fest in Reading, Pennsylvania; April-May, the Seabreeze Jazz Festival in Panama City Beach, Florida; June-July, the San Diego Smooth Jazz Festival; August-September, current events; and in October, the Catalina Island JazzTrax Festival.
 These are established events that attract large crowds of jazz fans, and also where Smooth Jazz News has a booth to sell subscriptions (and sometimes merchandise) and distribute thousands of magazines.

 In addition, we also publish an Annual Jazz Festival and Cruise Guide (in the April-May issue), as well as a Jazz Concert Series Guide (in the June-July issue).

 We then choose a marquee act from each featured festival/concert series, preferably one who has released a new CD and also has something newsworthy, unique or of interest to our readers going on.
 And, that’s our cover story.

 So, we strive for headliners and well-established stars who appeal to the majority of our readers, which until recently, was limited to one artist feature per issue due to budget constraints.
 Fortunately, post-pandemic advertising increased, affording us the funds to occasionally add an additional article about other artists also performing at the featured festivals/concerts we’ve covered since 2021.
 And we certainly hope that trend continues.